 Our named executive officers also participate in a retirement benefit restoration plan adopted by the Committee and our board of directors in 2010.
-The plan was adopted because of limitations on benefits imposed by the Internal Revenue Code, and in order to increase the competitiveness of the retirement benefits provided by our executive compensation in comparison to the benefits provided to executive officers of most other utilities including all of the companies in our peer group.
+We adopted this plan because of limitations on benefits imposed by the Internal Revenue Code, and in order to increase the competitiveness of the retirement benefits provided by our executive compensation in comparison to the benefits provided to executive officers of most other utilities including all of the companies in our peer group.
 As a result of having this plan, the retirement benefits for named executive officers are calculated on the same basis as benefits for other covered employees.
+Because pension benefits are typically calculated based on total cash compensation, and because our executive compensation program does not include an annual cash incentive, we believe pension benefits for our executives are significantly less than the relevant market median for pension benefits.

-Both Mr. Moore and Mr. Ruelle were officers of our company earlier in their careers, before they left and were later rehired.
-Mr. Moore and Mr. Ruelle accrued vested benefits for their prior periods of employment under an executive salary continuation plan.
-These officers are not accruing additional benefits under this plan in connection with their current employment, and none of the other named executive officers are accruing benefits under this plan.
-During 2011, Mr. Moore received monthly payments of his vested benefits under this plan.
-In addition, Mr. Moore accrued vested benefits under the Kansas Gas and Electric Company Deferred Compensation Plan for his prior period of employment.
-Please see "Pension Benefits" below for a more detailed discussion of the benefits provided to Mr. Moore and Mr. Ruelle under these plans.
-The Committee has not taken into account these benefits related to prior periods of employment in setting current compensation for Mr. Moore or Mr. Ruelle, although the Committee did consider these benefits in its evaluation of the adoption of the retirement benefit restoration plan discussed above and, in Mr. Moore's case, whether to provide a change in control agreement.
+Mr. Ruelle was an officer of our company earlier in his career, before he left and was later rehired.
+He accrued vested benefits for his prior period of employment under an executive salary continuation plan.
+He is not accruing additional benefits under this plan in connection with his current employment, and none of the other named executive officers are accruing benefits under this plan.
+Please see "Pension Benefits" below for a more detailed discussion of the benefits provided to Mr. Ruelle under this plan.
+The Committee has not taken into account these benefits related to a prior period of employment in setting current compensation for Mr. Ruelle, although the Committee did consider these benefits in its evaluation of the adoption of the retirement benefit restoration plan discussed above.

 Change in Control Agreements.
 Our general philosophy is that an officer at termination of employment should only be paid compensation earned to the date of termination, except in the event of a change in control.
 The possibility of a change in control can create uncertainty and generate questions among management that may result in the departure or distraction of management personnel to the detriment of the Company and its shareholders.
 Accordingly, the Committee and the board of directors have taken steps to both minimize the risk that our officers will depart prior to a change in control, and to reinforce and encourage the continued attention and dedication of officers to their assigned duties without distraction in circumstances arising from the possibility of a change in control.
 The board of directors believes it important, in the event we or our shareholders receive a proposal for transfer of control, that our officers be able to continue their management responsibilities without being influenced by the uncertainties of their personal situations.
+The board of directors authorized change in control agreements for all of our officers.